 - Ground terminal

-- Choose the first three components from the "Pick library" by mere writing the required component’s name.
+- We can get the first three components from the "Pick library" by searching for the required component.

-- Get the Oscilloscope from the "Virtual Instrument Mood” in the left most bar and fix it at the side of circuit.
+- Get the Oscilloscope from the "Virtual Instrument" in the leftmost bar.

 Positive with bias: